Capital City: Colombo

 Compassion in Sri Lanka

-Compassion's work in Sri Lanka began in 2010 with Compassion's Child Survival Programme.
+Compassion began working in Sri Lanka through our local development partner in 2010 with the launch of our Child Survival Programme.
 The Child Sponsorship Programme was then started in January 2012.
 Currently, more than 14,599 registered children participate in 79 child development centres.

 What sponsored children learn in Sri Lanka

 Project days in Sri Lanka are generally held on Saturdays.
 During a typical project day, sponsored children will participate in activities such as ...